lightbend/config/README.md

 default, in case the application needs multiple configurations in one JVM or wants to load extra config files from somewhere.

+For applications using `application.{conf,json,properties}`, system properties can be used to force a different config source:

+ - `config.resource` specifies a resource name - not a
+   basename, i.e. `application.conf` not `application`
+ - `config.file` specifies a filesystem path, again it should include the extension, not be a basename
+ - `config.url` specifies a URL

+These system properties specify a _replacement_ for `application.{conf,json,properties}`, not an addition.
+They only affect apps using the default `ConfigFactory.load()` configuration.
+In the replacement config file, you can use `include "application"` to include the original default config file; after the include statement you could go on to override certain settings.
+(Caveat: right now includes are relative to the including entity, so `include "application"` would only work from another classpath resource, not from a file or URL.)

 ## JSON Superset

 Tentatively called "Human-Optimized Config Object Notation" or